The Best Parental Control Apps of 2025

 Cathy, a Safe Sleep Ambassador, specializes in family safety, simplifying complex topics for trusted sites like Safety.com with 8+ years of writing experience.

-We prefer other parental control apps for specific features—like location tracking and contact management—and for more comfortable price points.
-Learn more about the differences between our top picks, and discover why other apps didn’t make the cut.
+Below, we'll talk about the differences between our top picks and explain why other apps didn’t make the cut.

 Light Bulb

-Four of the five parental control apps on this list are Kids Safety Award winners.
-We tested and measured four categories of kids' safety tech including smartwatches, GPS trackers, parental controls, and phones to find products parents and kids love.
+Four of the five best parental control apps are Kids Safety Award winners.
+We tested and measured four categories of kids' safety tech, including smartwatches, GPS trackers, parental controls, and phones, to find products parents and kids love.

 Product